mmmds/jekyll-now/_posts/2017-03-04-Android-Insecure-Data-Storage-Access-Files-By-Backup.md

         }
       }

 File's absolute path is /data/data/com.example.app/files/session.txt.
-On rooted device such file can be accessed without any problem, but on unrooted device we don't have permission to read it.
-I found some solution which involves making a backup and then unpacking it on a computer.
+Such file can be accessed without any problem on rooted device, but on unrooted one we don't have permission to read it.
+I found a solution which involves making a backup and then unpacking it on a computer.

 	$ adb backup -noapk com.example.app

-Device prompt me for password for backup (on unencrypted devices it's possible to skip it) and then backup.ab file appeared on my computer.
+Device prompted me for password for backup (on unencrypted devices it's possible to skip it) and then backup.ab file appeared on my computer.
 I used [Android Backup Extractor](https://sourceforge.net/projects/adbextractor/) to decrypt and unpack backup.

 	$ java -jar abe.jar unpack backup.ab backup.tar b4ckupp4ssw0rd